Updated: Oct 3, 2020

 I had a crush on John Nielsen.
-He's the only one that's not blonde except Mark the redhead).
-More simply said: He's the one in the middle).
 Tee hee!
-He was the smartest boy in our class.
-He would win a game of Jeopardy!
-He liked to answer questions as much as I did, and when he turned his head, his eyeball looked like a glass marble.
+He's the only non-blonde in the photo (besides Mark the redhead).
+More simply said: He's the one in the middle!
+John was so smart, he'd win a game of Jeopardy.
+He answered just as many questions as I did in class, and when he turned his head, his green eyes looked like glass marbles.

 Through the "grapevine", I heard his twin brother Jeremy had a crush on me.

-Jeremy was the ugly twin.
-Just kidding!
-Jeremy was cute, but he wasn't as cute as John.
+Jeremy was cute, but he was the ugly twin.
+Forgive me: He was cute, but he wasn't as cute as John.
 I had a sickness when I was younger, and when I heard that a guy liked me, I automatically liked him.
 The only problem with Jeremy is that he liked every one, and like an idiot I dated Jeremy.

 We hugged once and that was juicy.
 Gossip.

 Jeremy sent a carrier pigeon by the name of Sarah Patenaude (my best friend at the time) to let it be known that he liked me.
 The only problem was that Jeremy liked every one.
 Prior to us being "boyfriend/girlfriend" Jeremy liked a girl named Cali.
 Then, Jesse.